shanemcw/homebridge-amazondash-MAC/README.md

 ## Purpose
 This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with
-* Code maintenance, bug fixes
+* Removed requirement to run Homebridge with root privileges
+* Switch to `tcpdump` from `airodump-ng`
+* Support for the Homebridge Plugin Settings GUI
+* Expect and support a Dash button that is not connected to the network
 * Revised specification as single-press (not long-press, double-press) events
-* Expect and support a Dash button that is not connected to the network
 * Multiple buttons can appear and act as one button through aliasing
 * Firmware revision, serial number, model number support
 * Multiple logging debug levels
 * User ability to remove a stale button during setup experimentation
 * Installation and usage documentation
-* Support for the Homebridge Plugin Settings GUI
-* Removed requirement to run Homebridge with root privileges
+* Code maintenance, bug fixes

 ## Installation

 1. **Administrator privileges are required for these steps**
 1. Set up a wifi device to persist in monitor mode
-2. Install `airodump-ng`
+2. Confirm availability of `tcpdump`
-3. Give the `homebridge` user permission to also `sudo airodump-ng` without a password
+3. Give the `homebridge` user permission to also `sudo tcpdump` without a password
-4. Run `sudo airodump-ng` standalone to test usage and visibility of Dash activity
+4. Run `sudo tcpdump` standalone with the wifi device to test usage and visibility of Dash activity
 5. Install this plugin: `npm install -g homebridge-amazondash-mac`
 7. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
 8. Use `debug` levels during installation experimentation